How to Make Maple Syrup and Cinnamon Smoked Nuts in Your Smoker

 This recipe is per pound of nuts.
 I usually do three pounds at a time, so simply multiply the ingredients for each pound.
 One pound of nuts fits perfectly on a shelf in my vertical smoker.
 To smoke the nuts, I use non-stick mesh grilling mats from Amazon.
 They work well for me and are very easy to clean in warm water.
 They allow the smoke to get through as compared to putting the nuts on any kind of baking sheet or foil tray.
 When I do three shelves of nuts, I mixe the nuts together after they are done (and have cooled) so that they are evenly distributed (as the lowest shelf of nuts in the smoker may get more smoke than the upper shelf).

-For this recipe I use maple syrup (get the good stuff, not the name brand everyday stuff), cinnamon and salt.
-That’s it.
-All you need to do it mix your nuts together in a large mixing bowl.
-Then drizzle the maple syrup on the nuts and mix gently with a silicone spatula until all of the nuts are lightly coated.
+First, mix your nuts together in a large mixing bowl (if you are using more than one kind — sometimes I do a pound of almonds only, for example).
+Then mix all the ingredients together and drizzle the maple syrup sauce mix onto the nuts and mix gently with a silicone spatula until all of the nuts are lightly coated.
 A silicone spatula and gentle folding of the nuts will ensure you don’t break them.

 Smoked nuts in the smoker.